electron/electron/docs/api/system-preferences.md

 This user consent was not required on macOS 10.13 High Sierra or lower so this method will always return `granted`. macOS 10.14 Mojave or higher requires consent for `microphone` and `camera` access. macOS 10.15 Catalina or higher requires consent for `screen` access.

+Windows 10 has a global setting controlling `microphone` and `camera` access for all win32 applications.
+It will always return `granted` for `screen` and for all media types on older versions of Windows.

 ### `systemPreferences.askForMediaAccess(mediaType)` _macOS_